finale-lua/lua-scripts/docs/rgp-lua/rgp-lua-classbrowser.md

 The editable text field is initialized with the same value that the Copy button would copy to the clipboard.
 You can edit it to anything you wish and then copy it from there.

 The rest of the dialog shows static information about the class or method.
 This information is gathered from the `jwluatagfile.xml` file as well as internal metadata that _RGP Lua_ provides to the Lua environment.
-In particular, _RGP Lua_ (starting with v0.70) provides the following metadata about each method directly:
+In particular, _RGP Lua_ (starting with v0.70) provides the following metadata about each method or property directly:

 - deprecation status
 - first available _RGP Lua_ version or blank if it was available in _JW Lua_

 These values are manually maintained based on the [PDK Framework](https://pdk.finalelua.com/) documentation.
 Every effort is made to keep them current and accurate, but they should be treated as information only.
 Do not use these to control program flow as there are more reliable approaches to determine the availability of a particular method or property inside your scripts.
-(The most straightforward is checking for `nil`.)
+(The most straightforward is checking it for `nil`.)